AntonioTorres23/OpenGL_Notes/Text Rendering.md

 ![[Pasted image 20251222140117.png]]

-Here you can see how we would render the text `OpenGL` by taking a bitmap font and sampling the corresponding glyphs from the texture (carefully choosing the texture coordinates)
+Here you can see how we would render the text `OpenGL` by taking a bitmap font and sampling the corresponding glyphs from the texture (carefully choosing the texture coordinates) that we render on top of several quads.
+By enabling [blending](https://learnopengl.com/Advanced-OpenGL/Blending) and keeping the background transparent, we will end up with just a string of characters to the screen.
+This particular bitmap font was generated using Codehead's Bitmap [Font Generator](http://www.codehead.co.uk/cbfg/).

+This approach has several advantages and disadvantages.
+It is relatively easy to implement and because bitmap fonts are pre-rasterized, they're quite efficient.
+However,